What Is Somatic Tinnitus?

 We've found that the combination of medical management of atypical migraine and physical therapy for the jaw and neck is the most effective approach for this kind of tinnitus.

-Does neck surgery help somatic tinnitus?
+Does neck surgery help cervical tinnitus?

 Cervical tinnitus is when the tinnitus can be directly related to structural issues in the neck.
 In these cases, surgical intervention may be considered.
 Surgical procedures such as cervical spine fusion, decompression surgery, or disc replacement are examples of the kinds of surgeries used in these cases.